 - The subscriber can be notified with that new FL member is added to the ML repository with the energy supply of renewable energy.

 - And during member selection procedure, the Member selection criteria can be enhanced that whether renewable energy support or not.

-Editor’s Note: How FL members know whether renewable energy is supported or not is FFS.
+One possible way is to request the energy supply information from OAM.